shaohua0116/demo2program/README.md

 - Arguments
     - --debug: set to `True` to see debugging visualization (LSTM masks, etc.)
-    - --prefix: a nickanme for the training
+    - --prefix: a nickname for the training
     - --model: specify which type of models to train/test
     - --dataset\_type: choose between `karel` and `vizdoom`.
 You can also add your own datasets.
     - --dataset\_path: specify the path to the dataset where you can find a HDF5 file and a .txt file
     - --checkpoint: specify the path to a pre-trained checkpoint
     - Logging
         - --log\_setp: the frequency of outputing log info ([train step  681] Loss: 0.51319 (1.896 sec/batch, 16.878 instances/sec))
-        - --write\_summary\_step: the frequency of writing TensorBoard sumamries (default 100)
+        - --write\_summary\_step: the frequency of writing TensorBoard summaries (default 100)
         - --test\_sample\_step: the frequency of performing testing inference during training (default 100)
     - Hyperparameters
         - --num\_k: the number of seen demonstrations (default 10)